funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     '*.wildcard.me'
     'wildcard.me'

-These are examples of when to use this arguement.
+These are examples of when to use this argument.
 The first one will return INVALID if :code:`--wildcard` is not set to true.

 Test control